Skip to content

 Your team tried to share AI context the obvious way.
 Someone set up a Claude Project or a ChatGPT Project, dropped in the docs, and pointed people at it.
 It half-works.
 Then it hits a wall, and everyone quietly goes back to pasting context into their own chats.

-Projects are good at what they are: one person's context for one focused piece of work.
-As a team's shared brain, they run into three limits.
+Projects are good at what they are: context for one focused piece of work.
+As a team's shared brain, even the shareable ones run into three limits.

 Three walls